Fraser Island camping and 4WD secrets

-Remember, some of the campsites are pretty remote, so take a few extra supplies (water and food) and read over these Fraser Island tips and you’ll being saying hello to my nirvana – beach camping!
+Remember, some of the campsites are pretty remote, so take a few extra supplies (water and food) and read over these Fraser Island tips and you’ll being saying hello to my nirvana – beach camping in no time!

 Top ‘not-so-secret’ spots

 Cathedrals Camp – This is a privately-run site located 10 minutes north of the Maheno Wreck on the eastern side of the island.
 A newly-installed dingo fence will ease your worries on a night-time toilet trip.

 Ocean Lake – Watch the sunrise out of the ocean and set into the lake at this campsite just north of Indian Heads.
 It’s one of the best place for native bird watching on the island.